 Ken's professional experience also includes secondments to two leading Australian energy companies, Origin Energy and Alinta Energy.

-Ken is recognised as a Rising Star for Projects and Energy: Foreign Firms (South Korea) in Legal 500 Asia Pacific (2020), and as an Associate to Watch for Energy & Natural Resources: International Firms (South Korea) in Chambers Asia-Pacific (2023).
+Ken is recognised as a Next Generation Partner for Projects and Energy: Foreign Firms (South Korea) in Legal 500 Asia Pacific (2023), and as an Up and Coming Lawyer for Energy & Natural Resources: International Firms (South Korea) in Chambers Asia-Pacific (2023).
 He was also recently named as a Thomson Reuters Stand-out Lawyer 2022.

 Ken's experience includes advising: